xiaohw7/cgmoi/README.md

       * While running mode 3, user can send '14' to switch to mode 2 and measure MOI of satellite.

-Below is an illustration of how to navigate between mode 1, mode 2, and mode 3.
+Below is an illustration of how to navigate between mode 1, mode 2, and mode 3:

 ***

+(User uploads code)

+       |
+       |
+       |
+       v
+(Mode 1:Cg task begins, code outputs mass and CG values )

 User uploads code

 &darr; &darr; &darr;